-Venezuela has a strong and vibrant democracy and the elections on May 20th was one important step in that process.
+Venezuela has a strong and vibrant democracy and the elections on May 20 was one important step in that process.

-The delegation's collective experience with election observation expands six countries around the world, including: Haiti (1990), South Africa (1994), Bolivia (2009), Honduras (2013), and Venezuela (2004 and 2010).
+The delegation's collective experience with election observation experience expands across five countries around the world, including: Haiti (1990), South Africa (1994), Bolivia (2009), Honduras (2013) and Venezuela (2004 and 2010).

-1https://venezuelasos2014.wordpress. com/2014/02/27/whats-happening-in-venezuelawhat-are-quarimbas/

-Delegation support by:
+venezuelasos2014.wordpress.com/2014/02/27/ whats-happening-in-venezuela-what-areguarimbas/ Delegation support by: